solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 > While you run the verified build in your program directory, when running
 > `verify-from-repo` you need to add the `--mount-path` flag.
 This will be the
-> path to the folder containing the `Cargo.toml` that contains your programs
+> path to the folder containing the `Cargo.toml` that contains your program's
 > library name.

 This command compares the onchain program hash with the executable hash built